gravitational/teleport/docs/5.0/kubernetes-access.md

   enabled: yes
 ```

-If you're using Helm, we've a chart that you can use.
+If you're using Helm, we provide a chart that you can use.
 Run these commands:

 ```bash
 $ helm repo add teleport https://charts.releases.teleport.dev